sarahmmah/sarahmmah.github.io/content/_index.md

   - block: hero
     content:
       title: |
-        Sarah M Mah
-        Research Group
+        Research Group for Health Geography
       image:
         filename: welcome.jpg
       text: |
         <br>

-        Welcome to the website for Sarah M Mah's research group at the University of Vermont!
+        We are a health geography research group at the University of Vermont.
+Our work integrates geospatial data, population health data, and epidemiologic approaches to investigate how neighborhoods, social and built environments influence health outcomes.

   - block: collection
     content: